Pelvic Floor Therapy Weldon Spring Heights, MO

 • Leakage of urine or feces

-• Often feeling the need to use the bathroom
+• Frequently feeling the urge to use the bathroom

 • Sensation of needing to strain waste